Hammadaliejaz/ETL_Project_Unemployment_Personal/README.md

-# ETL-Project
+# ETL-Unemployment

 Extraction

-We used 3 datasets from the public platform Kaggle and Data World.
-All of our data was based on county through all the States ranging over various years from 2010 to 2015.
-These were the most recent ones we could find.
-The sources for our dataset are as follows

-•	Diversity Index from Kaggle.
-•	Unemployment from Kaggle.
-•	Median Income by county from Data World.
+Three data sets were used from 2 sources ( Kaggle and Data World).
+Counties from different States throughout the United States were analayzed over the period of 5 years from 2010-2015.

 Transformation

-Our first steps in cleaning up the datasets involved figuring out which variables were not relevant.
+Data cleaning was performed to only get data required for the analysis.

 Load

-The last step was to transfer our final output into a Database.
-We created a database and respective tables to match the columns from the final Panda’s Data Frame using MYSQL and then connected to the database using SQLAlchemy and loaded the result.
-# ETL_Project_Unemployment_Personal
+All the data was loaded into a data base.
+Required tables were matched to the relevant columns.
+Finally SQLAlchemy was used to connect Database and load the result.